mqcomplab/MDANCE/tutorials/prime.md

 Keys are frame #.
 Values are [cluster 1 similarity, cluster #2 similarity, ..., average similarity of all clusters].

 ### 4. Representative Frames
-[scripts/prime/exec_rep_frames.py](../scripts/prime/exec_rep_frames.py) will determine the native structure of the protein using the similarity dictionary generated in step 5.
+`prime_rep` will determine the native structure of the protein using the similarity dictionary generated in step 5.

 -`h` - for help with the argument options.
 -`m` - methods (for one method, None for all methods)